 The cover on this week and the following week’s comics are drawn by the unknown artist who gave us “Concrete Surfer” – lovely fun summer scenes!
+Edited Feb 2018 to add – this artist is now identified as Christine Ellingham.

 Stories in this issue: